UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Made worldgen way better
 - Make tutorial treasure-bar deterministic
 - Adjusted ruby-items to 3 activations, buffed points/strength
+- If you sell the starting item, you should still get the achievement

 ## =============================